nsandeep440/flask_restful_api/README.md

 # RestAPI's using python with Flask

 This repo is to help developers to create their own Restful API's.
-The API's are very straight forward:
+The API's are very straight forward and is to understand how to implement them with basic knowloedge of python programming.
+Following are the categories which has been created:

 ### User Registration -
 Firstly and foremost, We will start with user registration